Alex Gay and Monique Henderson stand in front of the Wells Fargo mural honoring the Freedom Riders.

 Despite the danger he knew he could face, Thomas was on those buses by choice.
 He was one of 13 original Freedom Riders who volunteered with the Congress of Racial Equality, or CORE, to challenge segregation in the Deep South.

-The bravery demonstrated by Thomas and the other Freedom Riders is illustrated in a new Wells Fargo mural in Birmingham, Alabama.
+The bravery demonstrated by Thomas and the other Freedom Riders is illustrated in a Wells Fargo mural in Birmingham, Alabama.
 The Wells Fargo Community Mural Program team worked on the project for over a year, delving deeply into the history of the rides.
 “I don’t think you could overstate the spotlight that the Freedom Rides shone on what was happening,” said Wells Fargo Historian Marianne Babal.
 “These injustices were ongoing, but they were kind of invisible to a lot of people.
 The rides really brought it into public consciousness.”

 Freedom Riders took a stand despite danger